Professor Jonathan Shepherd CBE FMedSci DDSc PhD FDSRCS FRCS FRCPsych FRCEM FFPH FLSW

 - Faculty of Public Health.

-I am a Professor of Oral and Maxillofacial Surgery and Vice-Dean at Cardiff University.
+I am Professor of Oral and Maxillofacial Surgery and Vice-Dean at Cardiff University.

 On completion of my clinical training at Kings College Hospital I graduated from the University of London in 1973.
 After House and Senior House Officer appointments at Kings, the Queen Victoria Hospital East Grinstead and the Eastman Dental Hospital in London I was appointed Registrar in Oral and Maxillofacial Surgery in Oxford where I held a Research Fellowship in the Nuffield Department of Surgery.

-I completed my specialist surgical training in Leeds University Hospitals during which a UK Government Overseas Development surgical appointment took me to the Ahmado Bello University Hospital in Nigeria where I investigated the association of Epstein Barr virus with ameloblastoma.
+I completed my specialist surgical training in Leeds University Hospitals during which a UK Government Overseas Development Administration (now the Department for International Development) appointment took me to the Ahmado Bello University Hospital in Nigeria where I investigated the association of Epstein Barr virus with ameloblastoma.
 These findings were published in the journal Cancer.

 Observations that the miners strikes in the Yorkshire Coalfield in the 1980s were associated with increased community violence prompted my PhD, "Assault: characteristics of injured and injuries", after my appointment as Senior Lecturer/Consultant at the University of Bristol.

-This interdisciplinary research, spanning the social and medical sciences, provided many new insights, particularly the great extent to which violence resulting in NHS treatment is not reported to the police and the substantial mental health impact on victims; post traumatic disorder and other conditions.
-These discoveries were published in medical and social science journals and I summarised implications for clinical services and violence prevention in a series of 10 BMJ and Lancet editorials which have informed my implementation and research work since then.
+This interdisciplinary research, spanning the social and medical sciences, provided many new insights, particularly the great extent to which violence resulting in NHS treatment is not reported to the police and the substantial mental health impact on victims - post traumatic disorder and other conditions.
+These discoveries were published in medical and social science journals and I summarised implications for clinical services and violence prevention in a series of 10 BMJ and Lancet editorials which have helped inform my research and innovation since then.

 I live with my family in leafy north Cardiff, where, with others interested in the Industrial Revolution in Wales, I built a working blast furnace.
 I am an elected member of the Governing Body of the Church in Wales.